Shayne Currie: Editorship

-Controversy
+Controversies

-During his time as acting editor of The Sunday Star-Times, Currie defended one of his journalists who was charged with the theft of a videotape pertaining to a drug case involving a teacher and pupils.
+During his time as acting editor of The Sunday Star-Times, Currie defended one of his journalists, who was charged with the theft of a videotape that belonged to a drug case involving a teacher and pupils.
 On an evening in September 2003, one of Currie's reporters took a group of young people to dinner and drinks at the cost of the newspaper.
 Later in the night, two of the male youths stole the video from the teacher after at least one of them performed oral sex on the teacher, a court heard.
 Currie was quoted at the time saying the Sunday Star-Times had acted properly.
 "The newspaper at all times was acting in good faith in a matter of extreme public interest", he said.
-"As a result of the newspaper's work, a teacher has been charged with supplying teenagers with a class A drug.
+"As a result of the newspaper's work, a teacher has been charged with supplying teenagers with a Class A drug.
 We believe we have done everything right in this matter – we handed the videotape to the police before we published anything so that they could carry out their own investigation."

-The Herald on Sunday has also earned the nickname of "Car Crash on Sunday" among some journalists and media observers for its frequent use of vehicle accidents and human tragedies as marketing tools on its front page.

-Later, in October 2005, as editor of the Herald on Sunday, Currie discovered that one of his staff reporters, John Manukia, 38, had fabricated an interview with former south Auckland police officer Anthony Solomona.
-Currie dismissed Manukia and gave an upfront public apology.
+Later, in October 2005, as editor of the Herald on Sunday, Currie discovered that one of his staff reporters, John Manukia, 38, had fabricated an interview with former South Auckland police officer Anthony Solomona.
+Currie dismissed Manukia and gave a public apology.
 Further investigations revealed that Manukia had fabricated other material at the Herald on Sunday and as a reporter at another newspaper, the Fairfax-owned Sunday News.